Master's in Applied Statistics ProgramsConsider a featured online data science program that is currently taking applications.

 Beginning with insight into some of the most common programming languages used, such as Python, SAS, and R, students in this incredible degree program can grow into a career focused on making discoveries about data and developing models for extracting information for future use.

-At the masters-level, students can also participate in learning about leadership within this field and the data analysis skills required to follow-up on work completed by employees and the training styles most beneficial for your line of work.
+At the Masters degree level, students can also participate in learning about leadership within this field and the data analysis skills required to follow-up on work completed by employees and the training styles most beneficial for your line of work.

 While you learn more about the different types of data and have the opportunity to practice your skills on actual data sets, you can potentially add to your future resume to large organizations in search of data experts in the field.